What Are Hydroponic Systems and How Do They Work?

 6. Aeroponics

 Aeroponics allow for simple harvesting year-round.
 Vine plants and nightshades like tomatoes, bell peppers, and eggplants all perform well in an aeroponic environment.
-Lettuce, baby greens, herbs, watermelons, strawberries, and ginger all also flourish.
+Lettuce, baby greens, herbs, watermelons, strawberries, and ginger also flourish.
 However, fruiting trees are too large and heavy to be grown aeroponically, and underground plants with extensive root systems like carrots and potatoes cannot be grown.

 Comments 11-20 of 16